Antonio-Sitoe/TyleWarehouse/README.md

-Claro!
-Aqui está um **README básico** para o seu projeto de sistema de gestão de estoque de tijoleiras, com foco nas tecnologias utilizadas e funcionalidades principais:

----

-# 📦 CeramiStock
+# 📦 TyleWarehouse

-**CeramiStock** is a desktop application designed to simplify and digitize stock management for warehouses that sell ceramic tiles.
+**TyleWarehouse** is a desktop application designed to simplify and digitize stock management for warehouses that sell ceramic tiles.
 Built with modern technologies, the system offers offline-first support, real-time synchronization, and an intuitive interface tailored for operational efficiency.

 ## 🛠️ Technologies Used